dpnpinto/PintoAnsible/readme.md

 ~~~bash
 ansilble --version
 ~~~
-- The Ansible is instaled in '/etc/ansible'
+- The Ansible config files in Rocky Linux are in '/etc/ansible'
 - Inside this directory you have tree files:
   - ansible.cfg -> Where we have the ansible configurations, then is the configuration file;
   - hosts -> Contains the devices that we are going to control, refered as the inventory file (Linux, Windows, Routers, Switches,etc);
   - roles (a folder) ->
-### ansible.cfg
+### CONFIGURATION FILE
-- The configuration file with for example the option to use, or not(nto recomended) the validation of ssh keys
+- The configuration file with for example the option to use, or not(not recomended) the validation of ssh keys
   - You can generate a config file
 ~~~bash
 ansible-config init --disabled > ansible.cfg